-Festivals in Dublin 2018
+Festivals in Dublin 2020

-St. Patrick´s Festival
+St. Patrick’s Festival

 Probably the biggest festival in Ireland and you won’t have any chance to get around it.
 It was established in 1995 and is a national festival to show what Irish people are like and to showcase which talents they have on the biggest public holiday in Ireland.
-They will be parties all around Dublin and you will see fairs, parades, storytelling, concerts, light arrangements, street carnival and exhibitions.
+They will be parties all around Dublin and you will see fairs, parades, storytelling, concerts, light arrangements, street carnival, and exhibitions.

-The festival takes place from the 15th to 19th May 2018.
+The festival takes place from the 14th to 17th March 2020.
 The best thing is that nearly everything is free, besides some concerts!
 Go out, have fun and celebrate St. Patrick´s Day like a real Irish!

 To get to know every event visit their website.

-Audi Dublin International Film Festival
+Dublin Dance Festival

 Dublin Dance Festival presents the best Irish and International dance performances in venues throughout the city to a growing and evolving audience.
 They create a platform for artists to create new opportunities through collaboration in dance.